-And it’s great they are.
-The Montessori method, although old, has a lot to say to the modern parents who want only the best for their children.
+Montessori toys have become quite popular in recent years.
+It’s because the Montessori method, although old, has a lot to say to modern parents who want only the best for their children.

 What are Montessori toys?

-So, what are the key characteristics of a Montessori-friendly toy?
+So, what are the key characteristics of a Montessori toy?

-Toys that follow the Montessori principles don’t distract the children with multiple impulses.
-You won’t find any batteries in them either.
+Toys that follow the Montessori principles don’t distract children with multiple impulses.
+They are usually made from simple natural materials.
+You won’t find any batteries in them.

-Each toy should have an educational purpose and help with the development of one particular fine-motor, gross-motor, or language skill.
+According to the Montessori philosophy, each toy should have an educational purpose and help with the development of one particular skill.
+That’s why the vast majority of Montessori toys are the so-called close-ended toys.

 4. Rooted in reality